 **Please note this is an opinion of how Arani felt and his sole, unsoiled and unbiased opinion.
 Arani doesn’t want to start a denominational beef.
 Arani left too and followed the Nobleman.
-He’s just glad he’s broadcasting online again, and hopefully come back even stronger.
+He’s just glad he’s broadcasting online again, and hopefully comes back even stronger as we all should.

-When Steve Jobs came back he came, he saw and he gave us juice, sauce, and power through Apple.
+When Steve Jobs came back he he inspired us with juice, sauce, and power through Apple.
 He persisted and came back with incredible tenacity and certainly drove his company to new heights.
 Arani bets all his bitcoins that you’re reading this from an iPhone or iPad.

 ……….Back to February 5, 2017.